5¢ Makes Sense and #HearOurEdStories

 Sample message to record

-My name is [INSERT FIRST (and last name if you feel comfortable)], I’m from [CITY, STATE] and I am a [TEACHER, STUDENT, SCHOOL ADMINISTRATOR, AIDE, PARENT, PROFESSOR, ETC.].
+My name is [INSERT FIRST (and last name if you feel comfortable)], I’m from [CITY, STATE] and I am a [TEACHER, STUDENT, PARENT, CHILD CARE PROVIDER, COUNSELOR, LIBRARIAN, ADMINISTRATOR, ETC.].
 Federal education funding [OR INSERT SPECIFIC FEDERALLY FUNDED PROGRAM] helps me [INSERT HOW FEDERAL FUNDING IMPACTS YOU] and without it I [INSERT THE CONSEQUENCES OF LOWER THAN NEEDED FUNDING].
-Everyone is doing their best to continue teaching and learning during the pandemic, but it has only increased the need for additional federal investments to provide new educational services, disinfect classrooms, and make up for lost revenue to fund education next year.
-This is my education story and I know I am not alone, which is why I am asking my federal Representative and Senators to increase investments in education.
+The President’s request to increase education funding will have a big impact as we return to in-person learning.
+The needs will be greater so now is the time to invest in education after a decade of underfunding.
+This is my education story and I know I am not alone, which is why I am asking my Representative and Senators to support the President’s request for increased investments in education.

 Sample post when you share your video or written story on Twitter (similar on Facebook and Instagram)